MutantDAO/fishbank/README.md

 import "MutantDAO/fishsink/src/FishDepositor.sol"

 contract MyContract is FishDepositor {
-  // The FishDepositor constructor will accept the maintainers wallet address which will be allowed to claim fish rewards for this app.
+  // The FishDepositor constructor will accept a pointer to the fishbank contract
+  // and the maintainers wallet address which will be allowed to claim fish rewards for this app.
   // The wallet address must be separate from the app address. constructor(address _fishBank) FishDepositor(_fishBank, 0x111111111111111111111111111111111111111111) {}